oskardahlberg/context-events/Readme.md

 All context arguments are optional

 ### addListener / on / once (type, listener, context)
-Set the contex the listener will be called from it
+Set the context the listener will be called from it The first argument in the callback will be the callee

 ### removeListener (type, listener, context)
 Remove a listener added with a context